Occupational Therapy

 Delve deeper into the art and science that helps people live full and meaningful lives.

-Through a holistic approach, you’ll learn how to assess, plan and provide therapy for individuals, groups and communities whose lives have been impacted by illness, disability or personal circumstance.
+Through a holistic approach, you’ll learn how to assess, plan and provide occupational therapy for individuals, groups and communities whose lives have been impacted by illness, disability or personal circumstance.

-You’ll gain the skills and knowledge needed to promote health and wellbeing by empowering people to participate in everyday activities in self-care, leisure, school, work and community access.
+You will gain the skills and knowledge needed to promote health and wellbeing by empowering people to participate in everyday activities in self-care, leisure, school, work and community access.

 Graduate ready to take on an in-demand career in Australia’s fastest growing industry.